 The interesting thing about going digital is, that yes technology is a helper, yet technology also sometimes opens new doors to markets or segments you first had excluded but now could decide to go for.
 Digital solutions can influence heavily on your setup in sales.

-Going digital can mean changing small things – and it can mean big change: Sales transformation, where customers are approached through new “channel”, and sales organisations are restructured to better match the well-informed buyers.
+Going digital can mean changing small things – and it can mean big change: Sales transformation where customers are approached through new “channels”, and sales organisations are restructured to better match the well-informed buyers.

 If a CEO or VP Sales knew, that new technology in Sales could add an extra 4% to their revenue growth would they not like to listen and understand the possibilities?